Worried about a bend or change in your penis? You're not alone — and there are real options.

 Gelbard MK, Dorey F, James K. The natural history of Peyronie's disease.
 J Urol.
 1990;144(6):1376-1379. doi:10.1016/s0022-5347(17)39746-x

-Disclaimer: This information is provided for general educational purposes only and is based on clinical experience and current medical understanding.
-It should not be considered a substitute for personalised medical advice from a qualified healthcare professional.
-If you are experiencing symptoms potentially related to Peyronie's disease, please consult with a specialist urologist or other appropriate healthcare provider for a proper diagnosis and tailored treatment recommendations.
+Disclaimer: This information is for general educational purposes only and is based on clinical experience and current medical understanding.
+It should not replace personalised medical advice from a qualified healthcare professional.
+If you have symptoms that may be related to Peyronie's disease, please see a specialist urologist or other appropriate healthcare provider for a proper diagnosis and tailored treatment recommendations.